joshualande/joshualande.github.io/_posts/2014-02-03-jekyll-github-pages-poole.md

 </script>
 {% endhighlight %}
-I tput this code in the file [\_includes/google\_analytics.html](https://github.com/joshualande/joshualande.github.io/blob/64d03b883b64dd8aedf30b903ecaae92a282955a/_includes/google_analytics)
+I put this code in the file [\_includes/google\_analytics.html](https://github.com/joshualande/joshualande.github.io/blob/64d03b883b64dd8aedf30b903ecaae92a282955a/_includes/google_analytics)
 Finally, I included this tracking code on all of the pages of my website by modifying the file [_layouts/default.html](https://github.com/joshualande/joshualande.github.io/blob/64d03b883b64dd8aedf30b903ecaae92a282955a/_layouts/default.html)